Private tutoring is often conducted in the student’s home, but this does not always have to be the case.

 Take Your Private Lessons Out of the Home

 Perhaps your student has become disengaged from traditional education; they don’t want to learn, they’re falling further behind, they hate school.
-Having lessons in a setting far removed from a traditional classroom space, combined with some innovative strategies, may be what your student needs to reignite their interest in their subject and start learning again.
+Having lessons in a setting far removed from a traditional classroom space, combined with some innovative strategies, maybe what your student needs to reignite their interest in their subject and start learning again.

-Naturally, taking your student to an interesting or exciting location is not going to magically make them progress.
+Naturally, taking your students to an interesting or exciting location is not going to magically make them progress.
 There’s a lot more work involved than that.
 However, it will go a long way towards proving that learning doesn’t have to be boring.